 - There is a lot of variations on this on Fringe due to characters meeting their counterparts.
 One episode involved hunting down a serial killer with the help of his alternate counterpart (who happened to be an expert criminal profiler).
 The episode hinged on the For Want of a Nail divergence between the two men.

-- Red Dwarf: Cat is pretty excited to meet his alternate dimension counterpart as he thinks it will be a female cat person - it turns out to be a dog person.
+- In "Parallel Universe", Cat is pretty excited to meet his alternate dimension counterpart as he thinks it will be a female cat person - it turns out to be a male dog person.

-- Star Trek: Voyager has this happen to every character when they see the Doctor's holoplay "Photons Be Free", since he portrays them as anti-holographic racists.
+- In "Author, Author", this happens to every character when they see the Doctor's holoplay "Photons Be Free", since he portrays them as anti-holographic racists.
 He relents and changes the characters to not be so obviously stand-ins for his real life friends after Tom "revises" the program to paint the Doctor as an arrogant and unethical Jerk Ass so he sees how offensive his first draft was.

 - In the episode "Galaxy's Child", Geordi is excited to finally meet Dr. Leah Brahms, the designer of the Galaxy class engineering systems seen as a hologram in the earlier episode "Booby Trap", as she's here for an inspection.
 During her visit, she encounters her hologram self, repeating that episode's closing lines "Every time you look at this engine, you're looking at me.
 Every time you touch it, it's me."
 It goes without saying that she's extremely angry with Geordi.